bfg5000/rg350_skins/README.md

 # Installation
 Download and unzip.\
-Copy the skin folder to /media/home/.gmenu2x/skins\
+Copy the skin folder to /media/home/gmenu2x/skins\
 Select the skin and reboot the console.

 # Previews Arts
-In each folder containing roms create a folder with the name : previews
-Put box arts images or screenshot images in the folder (must be .png 240px max height) with the name of the rom.
+In each folder containing roms create a folder with the name "previews" Put box arts images or screenshot images in the folder (must be .png 240px max height) with the name of the rom.

 ![](Screenshots/screenshot010.png) ![](Screenshots/screenshot011.png)